hannobraun/cnc-mill/README.md

 Based on everything I've seen, I've narrowed the spindle selection down to the following criteria:

 - 1KW+: Yes, you can mill aluminium with less, but it's far from certain whether the results would be satisfying.
-- ER16: ER11 is too limiting, and spindles with ER20 tend to be too big.
-This narrows down the options considerably, and at this point, I think that's a good thing.
 - 24,000 max.
-RPM: This should be sufficient for my needs, and it seems that within the category of 1kW+/ER16 spindles, this doesn't further reduce the selection.
+RPM: This should be sufficient for my needs, and it seems that within the category of 1kW+, this doesn't further reduce the selection.
 - Air-cooled: I can find a few (very few) water-cooled ER16 spindles on eBay, but at this point, I'm happy to accept the reduced complexity.
 Any difference in noise is probably irrelevant anyway, compared to the milling noise itself.
 - AC: I can't find any DC spindles that are powerful enough, so it's not a choice at this point.